AndrewYRevell/implantRenders/index.md

 	- Software needed:
 		- FSL
 		- Python 3.7+
-	- Step 1: Register the pre-implant T1 image to the T1 image the coordinate file is in - skip if they are the same
+	- Step 2.1: Register the pre-implant T1 image to the T1 image the coordinate file is in - skip if they are the same
 		- Brain extract the images using FSL bet
 		- Linear registration of the two images using FSL flirt
 		- Apply the returned tranformation matrix from flirt to the coordinate file
 			- FSL command: img2imgcoord -src ### -dest ### -xfm ### -mm ### > ###
 			- See FSL's documentation of img2imgcoord for specific data sctructures files must be in
-	- Step 2: Save coordinates in same location as the brain.glb file, name it electrodes.txt
+	- Step 2.2: Save coordinates in same location as the brain.glb file, name it electrodes.txt
 		- electrodes.txt format
 			- each row contains channel information.
 Column 1: Channel name; Column 2: x coordinate; Column 3: y coordinate; Column 4: z coordinate
 			- Separation is a single space between columns (not comma or tab separated)
-3. Get necessary files in single directory:
+3. Step 3: Get necessary files in single directory:
 	- See [example](https://github.com/andyrevell/implantRenders/tree/main/renders/sub-RID0278)
 	- File names:
 		- brain.glb